Location, location, location:

 The convention site (Friday evening through Monday) will be on the campus of the Fashion Institute of Technology (FIT).

 Registration for convention is in Building C, and registration for housing is at the Residential Life Office in Alumni Hall (210 West 27th Street).
-Suite housing is in Alumni Hall, and dorm housing is in CO-ED Hall (230 West 27th Street).
+Suite housing is in Alumni Hall.

 Before you come: